VET APPROVED

 2. Dermoid Sinuses

-Dermoids happen during development and are tube-like openings that are defects of the nervous system and skin.2 They are usually found after birth and can be severe- sometimes they go as deep as the spinal canal.
+Dermoids happen during development and are tube-like openings that are defects of the skin extending into deeper underlying tissues.2 They are usually found after birth and can be severe—sometimes they go as deep as the spinal cord.
 The sinuses may become infected and can be very painful.

-Breeders normally have puppies tested and treated through surgical intervention before the puppy is sent to their new home.
+Breeders normally have puppies tested and treated through surgical intervention before sending them to their new homes.
 Dermoids can return if they’re not removed properly, so it’s important to get the full health history of any puppy from the breeder before bringing them home.
+Dermoid sinuses that connect to the spinal cord will lead to significant pain and infection of the central nervous system, which may result in death in certain instances or require euthanasia.

 3. Autoimmune Thyroiditis

-Rhodesian Ridgebacks are known to develop thyroid issues, specifically Autoimmune Thyroiditis, which can cause low thyroid hormone levels.
-A decrease in the production of thyroid hormones can cause a variety of issues in your pet, including, but not limited to lethargy, weight gain, changes in coat, ear and skin infections, skin pigmentation changes, heat-seeking behavior (they’re cold), and an inability to regrow good quality hair.
-Ask your veterinarian to check your pet’s levels once a year to make sure you catch any thyroid issues so your pet can begin treatment as soon as possible.
+Rhodesian Ridgebacks are known to develop thyroid issues, specifically autoimmune thyroiditis, which can cause low thyroid hormone levels, also referred to as hypothyroidism.
+A decrease in the production of thyroid hormones can cause a variety of issues in your pet, including but not limited to lethargy, weight gain, changes in coat, predisposition for ear and skin infections, nail abnormalities, skin pigmentation changes, heat-seeking behavior (they’re cold), and an inability to regrow good quality hair.
+Ask your veterinarian to check your dog’s levels once a year to make sure you catch any thyroid issues so your pet can begin treatment as soon as possible.

 4. Early Onset Adult Deafness (EOAD)/Congenital Deafness

 Rhodesian Ridgebacks have been known to suffer early onset adult deafness (EOAD) in which they start to lose their hearing within 1 or 2 years after birth.
-This condition can also appear as young as 4 months of age and has long been believed to be caused by genetics.
+This condition can also appear as young as 4 months of age and has long been believed to have a genetic basis.
 Through years of collaborative research with scientists, breeders, and dog owners, Embark scientists recently determined that the hearing loss is caused by a variant in the EPS8L2 gene and that both parents must be carriers to pass it on to their offspring.

 Enhanced genetic testing will help prepare dog owners for the time that their Rhodesian Ridgeback goes deaf.
 Training them young with a combination of visual cues and learning how to avoid sudden movements to avoid startling them will be vital for helping them transition to a non-hearing life.